ipalchou/portfolio/README.md

 # General Goverment Debt Flourish -my own visualization
 Hover on each year.
 Click on each year's box to get accurate figures of the debt to gdp ration of each country
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/7676095"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+# Why i chose the third data visualization
+I chose the third data visualization as a Treemap.
+The previous line graph was giving out too much information to the user and the user needs to go around all graphs to read the information.
+It is not necessary for the user see all graphs at once.
+A user may be interest in looking at the Highest GDP for year 2016 per se.
+They can look at the Tree for 2016 and see that Japan has the highest debt to GDP ratio since the area of rectangle of Japan is the largest.
+The Treemap is given color scheme from light green to darker shades of green where each shade represents a decade. eg, 1995-2000 is light green, 2001-2010 is dark green and so on.
+Each Tree is assigned to a year.
+And each tree has countries where larger the area of a rectangle of a country, greater is their GDP.
+This will at once give out the information that at any particular year, that country has the highest debt to gdp ratio.
+If the user wants to dig in more, they can click on each tree and an enlarged view of the tree for any particular year will come up.
+They can hover at any rectangle inside the tree to see the Debt to gdp ration precisely.
+I chose green color as i identify green color with money and it would fit the context of Debt to GDP ratio.

 <a href="https://www.google.com/" target="_blank">Link to final project</a>